PWRcoin/PWRcoinClassic/README.md

 ```
 **Note:** *The rpcuser and rpcpassword can't be the same they must be different from one another!*

-While each powercoin.conf file may need different setup depending on what you are doing a typical configuration for something like a blockexplorer might look like this:
+While each powercoin.conf file may need different setup depending on what you are doing a typical configuration might look like this:

 ```
 rpcuser=PutRpcUserHere